Astros vs. Orioles Player Props Betting Odds

-Player prop betting options for Kyle Tucker, Adley Rutschman and others are available in the Houston Astros-Baltimore Orioles matchup at Oriole Park at Camden Yards on Tuesday, starting at 7:05 PM ET.
+Adley Rutschman and Kyle Tucker are among the players with prop bets available when the Baltimore Orioles and the Houston Astros play at Oriole Park at Camden Yards on Wednesday (first pitch at 7:05 PM ET).

 Bet on this matchup or its props with BetMGM!